Classical Piano Performance Preparation—

 Started Playing Piano at Young Age

-At age four, my first listening experiences were from records of my mother playing Beethoven Sonatas (from high school record recordings prior to Juilliard)—Arthur Rubinstein playing Chopin—and then Bach Brandenburg Concertos.
+At age four, my first listening experiences were from records of my mom playing Beethoven Sonatas (from high school record recordings prior to Juilliard)—Arthur Rubinstein playing Chopin—and then Bach Brandenburg Concertos.

 Classical Piano Repertoire I Enjoy

 My specialized training includes the German School of Music; the Russian School of Music.